Stability analysis and stabilization of LPV systems with jumps and (piecewise) differentiable parameters using continuous and sampled-data controllers: Stability analysis of LPV systems with jumps and piecewise differentiable parameters

-The objective of this section is to present the main stability analysis result of the paper.
-Section \ref{sec:minDT} presents the main result pertaining on the stability analysis under a minimum dwell-time condition.
-This result is then connected to existing ones in Section \ref{sec:QR}.
-Finally, some computational discussions are provided in Section \ref{sec:computational}.
+\bll{The objective of this section is to present the main stability analysis results for LPV impulsive systems with piecewise continuous parameters together with some related discussions.
+Section \ref{sec:cstDT} presents the result pertaining to the constant dwell-time case whereas Section \ref{sec:minDT} addresses the minimum dwell-time case.
+This latter result is then generalized to the polytopic uncertain system case in Section \ref{sec:minDT2} and to impulsive switched LPV systems in Section \ref{sec:switched}.
+The connection between the minimum dwell-time stability result and the concepts of quadratic and robust stability is clarified in Section \ref{sec:QR}.
+Computational considerations are discussed in Section \ref{sec:computational} while examples are treated in Section \ref{sec:examples}.}